csexton/codeography.com/_posts/2010-08-02-how-to-make-vim-a-first-class-css-editor.markdown

 ## Omnicomplete

-This is built in to Vim 7, I just didn't realize it worked for CSS. a simple `crtl-x ctrl-o` and it sould attempt to complete your word for you.
-Cool thing is that if you use it after a propertie before you even start to type you can invoke it to get a list of properties.
+This is built in to Vim 7, I just didn't realize it worked for CSS. a simple `crtl-x ctrl-o` and it should attempt to complete your word for you.
+Cool thing is that if you use it after a property before you even start to type you can invoke it to get a list of properties.

 If this does not work, should make sure that the omnifunc it set to use the CSS completer:

     :set omnifunc=csscomplete#CompleteCSS

-## Makeing the CSS Dance
+## Making the CSS Dance

 Now that you have both of those installed you can do cool stuff like complete your property values